-2007)), and wavelet transform methods (Donoho and Johnstone, 1995; Simoncelli and Adelson, 1996; Portilla et al., 2003).
-Later, sparsifying transforms (Elad and Aharon, 2006) and variants of nonlinear shrinkage functions have been directly learned from natural image data (Hel-Or and Shaked, 2008; Raphan and Simoncelli, 2008).
-In recent years, purely data-driven models based on DNNs (Zhang et al., 2017) have achieved new levels of performance.
+2006) and variants of nonlinear shrinkage functions have also been directly learned from natural image data (Hel-Or and Shaked 2008; Raphan and Simoncelli 2008).
+In recent years, purely data-driven models based on DNNs have achieved state-of-the-art levels of performance (Zhang et al. 2017).